kairosity/mp2-tunnel-focus/README.md

 As an aside, I initially also had the idea of including an affirmations API that would bring up inspiring work related quotes as the timer was running, but I then felt that was unneccesarily complicated and somewhat removed from the whole point of the application, which is to focus on only one thing at a time.

 ### Information Architecture

 The structure is a sort of blend of the dashboard build with hub & spoke.
 The main page is a dashboard, with lists & charts and information, but when you time a task, the user opens up a modal and when they close that modal they are brought back to the main view.
-In any future releases I would forsee keeping that main dashboard view and any new features being added as further spokes off that main page.
+In any future releases I would forsee keeping the main dashboard view and any new features being added as further spokes off that main page.

 ## Skeleton

-As aforementioned the dashboard/hub & spoke hybrid built has lent itself to an application that I believe is clear and efficiently does what it sets out to do without confusing the user.
+As aforementioned the dashboard/hub & spoke hybrid build has lent itself to an application that I believe is clear and efficiently does what it sets out to do without confusing the user.

 ### Reassuring Conventions